 Progress towards much more than just a qualification at Boston College

-Once enrolled at Boston College, you will be engaging in a study programme which is focused on developing your knowledge and abilities, for either going on into employment, continuing your studies or progressing to a higher level course, such as a degree.
+Once enrolled at Boston College, you will engage in a study programme which is focused on developing your knowledge, skills and behaviours, for either going on into employment, continuing your studies or progressing to a higher level course, such as a degree.

 Study programmes are personalised full time study packages, available for students aged 16-18 years old and are made up of four main parts:

 This is the course you have chosen to study, such as a Diploma or a set of A Levels.
 Boston College has a wide range of courses available for you to choose from to meet your own personal interests.

 2. Work Experience

 As a central part of your study programme, you will complete a work experience placement, for an average of 30 hours, which is relevant to your course and overall career aspirations.

 Work experience is an ideal opportunity for you to connect with employers and explore what it is like to work in your chosen sector.
 The College engages with multi-national and local employers, with some students even progressing into paid employment and apprenticeships as a direct result of their work experience placement.